-Dynamic Racial Triangulation: Examining the Racial Order using Two Experiments on Discrimination among Millennials
+Dynamic Racial Triangulation: Examining the Racial Order Using an Experiment on Discrimination by White Millennials

 Keywords: race/ethnicity, inequality, racial order, correspondence audit, discrimination